ZEEL to merge with Sony Pictures Networks India | english.lokmat.com

 ZEEL to merge with Sony Pictures Networks India

-Financially troubled Zee Entertainment Enterprises will merge with Sony Pictures Networks India (SPNI).
-Accordingly, the board of ZEEL has ...
+Mumbai, Sep 22 Financially troubled Zee Entertainment Enterprises Ltd will merge with Sony Pictures Networks India (SPNI).
+Accordingly, ...

-Financially troubled Zee Entertainment Enterprises will merge with Sony Pictures Networks India (SPNI).
+Mumbai, Sep 22 Financially troubled Zee Entertainment Enterprises Ltd will merge with Sony Pictures Networks India (SPNI).

 Accordingly, the board of ZEEL has provided an in-principle approval for the merger.